Home » Florida » Unexpected Treasures in the Florida Keys: Hidden Gems Beyond Key West

 Horseshoe crab on sand with a shiny, dark brown shell an unexpected Treasure in the Florida Keys

-Key deer fawn in a lush, green setting in the Florida Keys.
+Key deer in a lush, green setting in the Florida Keys.

 Credit: K. Demler Coughlin